MarkYiLXD/markyilxd.github.io/_projects/(2) Bloom's Taxonomy Infographic.md

 ## Design and Development

-The pyramid amd varied colors are iconic to Bloom's Taxonomy infographics so I wanted to keep the recognizable look.
+The pyramid and varied colors are iconic to Bloom's Taxonomy infographics so I wanted to keep the recognizable look.
 Instead of compacting all of the information onto one screen, Storyline 360 allows for the use of triggers to enable layers which I used to display the relevant information.
-I also experimented with object states so that the users will be able to intuitively recognize that each section of the pyramid has more information.
+I also experimented with object hover states so that the users will be able to intuitively recognize that each section of the pyramid has more information.

 <br>